wlargou/Airgap/Tekton Pipelines/Setup.md

 `wget https://storage.googleapis.com/tekton-releases/pipeline/latest/release.yaml`

-In the release yaml the image are mentionned, there are two types of images, ones requires for the installation and once required for running the pipelines
+In the release yaml the images are mentionned, there are two types of images, ones required for the installation and ones required for running the pipelines

 > Hint : Look for "image:" and "args" for the tekton controller